Location

 Aquatic ecosystems are increasingly recognised as legitimate water users as they provide essential ecosystem services and support our quality of life.
 But how much water do they need?

-Through a mix of lectures and practical exercises, this one-day course will equip you with knowledge, tools and experience to assess the water requirements of freshwater ecosystems and understand the implications for water resources and flood management.
+Through a mix of presentations and practical exercises, this one-day course will equip you with knowledge, tools and experience to assess the water requirements of freshwater ecosystems and understand the implications for water resources and flood management.

 Learning outcomes:

-By the end of the course you will understand the principles and methods to determine the water requirements of freshwater ecosystems, including rivers and wetlands.
+By the end of the course, you will understand the principles and methods to determine the water requirements of freshwater ecosystems, including rivers and wetlands.

 Course objectives: